MicrosoftDocs/azure-ai-docs/articles/search/retrieval-augmented-generation-overview.md

 The web app provides the user experience, providing the presentation, context, and user interaction.
 Questions or prompts from a user start here.
 Inputs pass through the integration layer, going first to information retrieval to get the search results, but also go to the LLM to set the context and intent.

 The app server or orchestrator is the integration code that coordinates the handoffs between information retrieval and the LLM.
-One option is to use [LangChain](https://python.langchain.com/docs/get_started/introduction) to coordinate the workflow.
+Common solutions include [LangChain](https://python.langchain.com/docs/get_started/introduction) to coordinate the workflow.
 LangChain [integrates with Azure AI Search](https://python.langchain.com/docs/integrations/retrievers/azure_ai_search/), making it easier to include Azure AI Search as a [retriever](https://python.langchain.com/docs/modules/data_connection/retrievers/) in your workflow.
-[Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/announcing-semantic-kernel-integration-with-azure-cognitive-search/) is another option.
+[LlamaIndex](https://github.com/run-llama/llama_index/tree/main/llama-index-integrations/vector_stores/llama-index-vector-stores-azureaisearch) and [Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/announcing-semantic-kernel-integration-with-azure-cognitive-search/) are other options.

 The information retrieval system provides the searchable index, query logic, and the payload (query response).
 The search index can contain vectors or nonvector content.
 Although most samples and demos include vector fields, it's not a requirement.
 The query is executed using the existing search engine in Azure AI Search, which can handle keyword (or term) and vector queries.
 The index is created in advance, based on a schema you define, and loaded with your content that's sourced from files, databases, or storage.